Computational Frameworks for Patterned Two-Dimensional Magnetism: Computational Frameworks for Patterned 2D Magnetism

+Numerical integration schemes--semi-implicit midpoint~\cite{Daquino2005JCP}, Heun predictor--corrector~\cite{Sallermann2025arXiv,Leliaert2017AIPAdv}, or symplectic solvers~\cite{Webb2014JCP}--preserve spin magnitude and ensure stability over long time evolution.
+Thermal fluctuations are incorporated through stochastic fields satisfying fluctuation–dissipation relations, enabling simulation of temperature-dependent switching and noise-driven dynamics.
 In patterned systems, spatial variations in anisotropy and exchange lead to heterogeneous switching pathways.
 Edges, defects, and exchange bridges often act as nucleation sites for domain-wall formation.
 Spin-dynamics simulations are particularly suited for resolving domain-wall propagation, skyrmion motion, and current- or field-driven reversal in confined geometries.